 Performing the T gate in the surface code requires the use of a T gate teleportation circuit, shown in Figure 1.
 The S gate correction occurs 50% of the time depending on the preceding measurement outcomes.
 Determining whether S should be applied is blocking and requires the decoder to be up-to-date through the ZZ merge operation (dark gray).
 As described in Figure 2e parallel window decoding requires that certain windows be dependent on future windows.
-This is seen in Figure 1 where windows 2 and 4 must wait to begin decoding until window 3 is completed at time $t + t_w$.
-In prior work this is unavoidable, however in SWIPER we speculate the dependencies, allowing windows 2 and 4 to begin decoding while window 3 is still decoding.
-After window 3 is complete, we then verify the speculations were correct.
-The resulting reaction time is reduced, allowing the program to continue past the blocking operation earlier than with prior work.
-Importantly, if we find that any speculations were incorrect upon completing window 3, the reaction time is still no worse than in prior work, because we can restart windows 2 and 4 at time $t + t_w$.
+This is seen in Figure 1 where windows 2 and 4 must wait to begin decoding until window 3 is completed at time t + t_w .
+In prior work, this is unavoidable; however, in SWIPER we speculate the dependencies, allowing windows 2 and 4 to begin decoding while window 3 is still decoding.
+After window 3 is fully decoded, we verify that the speculations were correct by comparing the speculated boundary-crossing matchings to the result of the full decoder.
+If verification succeeds, the resulting reaction time is reduced, allowing the program to continue past the blocking operation earlier than with prior work.
+Importantly, if verification fails upon completion of window 3, the reaction time is still no worse than in prior work, because we can restart windows 2 and 4 at time $t + t_w$.